ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 ### Protocol Description

-DTLS is modified from TLS to account for packet loss and reordering that occur when operating over a datagram-based transport, i.e., UDP.
-Each message is assigned an explicit sequence number to be used to reorder on the receiving end.
-This removes the inter-record dependency and allows each record to be decrypt in isolation of the rest.
-However, DTLS does not deviate from TLS in that in still provides in-order delivery of data to the application.
+DTLS is modified from TLS to account for packet loss, reordering, and duplication that may occur when operating over UDP.
+To enable out-of-order delivery of application data, the DTLS record protocol itself has no inter-record dependencies.
+However, as the handshake requires reliability, each handshake message is assigned an explicit sequence number to enable retransmissions of lost packets and in-order processing by the receiver.
+Handshake message loss is remedied by sender retransmission after a configurable period in which the expected response has not yet been received.

-With respect to packet loss, if one peer has sent a handshake message and has not yet received its expected response, it will retransmit the handshake message after a configurable timeout.

-To account for long records that cannot fit within a single UDP datagram, DTLS supports fragmentation of records across datagrams, keeping track of fragment offsets and lengths in each datagram.
-The receiving peer must re-assemble records before decrypting.
+As the DTLS handshake protocol runs atop the record protocol, to account for long handshake messages that cannot fit within a single record, DTLS supports fragmentation and subsequent reconstruction of handshake messages across records.
+The receiver must reassemble records before processing.

-DTLS relies on UDP's port numbers to allow peers with multiple DTLS sessions between them to demultiplex 'streams' of encrypted packets that share a single TLS session.
+DTLS relies on unique UDP 4-tuples to allow peers with multiple DTLS connections between them to demultiplex connections, constraining protocol design slightly more than UDP: application-layer demultiplexing over the same 4-tuple is not possible without trial decryption as all application-layer data is encrypted to a connection-specific cryptographic context.
+Starting with DTLS 1.3 {{I-D.ietf-tls-dtls13}}, a connection identifier extension to permit multiplexing of independent connections over the same 4-tuple is available {{I-D.ietf-tls-dtls-connection-id}}.

-Since datagrams may be replayed, DTLS provides anti-replay detection based on a window of acceptable sequence numbers {{RFC4303}}.
+Since datagrams may be replayed, DTLS provides optional anti-replay detection based on a window of acceptable sequence numbers {{RFC6347}}.

 ### Protocol Features